 STEP 3.
 Print the Summary of Application and note the information.

 When you complete the application, you will receive a summary.
 This is an essential document as it lists all the vital details, and you will have to print it.
 The summary of the application mentions the transaction number of your application.
 It also states whether you would have to make an appointment, pay the fees, and submit your Biometric information.
 Most importantly, you must follow all the instructions mentioned in summary.

 STEP 4.
 Send the printed application summary.

 Gather your documents, the printed application, and the summary.
-You can send these documents through an email or post it to the Ireland Embassy’s Address, mentioned in summary.
+You can send these documents through an email or post them to the Ireland Embassy's Address mentioned in summary.

 STEP 5.
 Pay the fees for the visa application

-The summary of the application opens the portal for the payment of the fees, which you can do online.
+The summary of the application opens the portal for the fees' payment, which you can do online.
 Depending on your application, you may have to pay certain additional charges.

 STEP 6.
 Book your appointment

 Follow the instructions on the summary of the application and book your appointment at the visa application center.
 Book your slot within 30 days of the completion of the application.
 You may be asked to appear for the submission of your biometric information.